1. Your Movie Idea

 more letters, use fewer or shorter words.

-Think very carefully about each question and
+Think very carefully about each question

 make